postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/opsgenie.md

 ---

 [Opsgenie](https://www.atlassian.com/software/opsgenie) is an incident management and alerting tool that enables you to manage alerts.
-It has several communication features such as SMS, phone calls, and iOS & Android push notifications, and collaboration features such as escalations and schedules.
+It has several communication features such as SMS, phone calls, and mobile push notifications, and collaboration features such as escalations and schedules.

 The Postman to Opsgenie integration enables you to configure [Postman Monitors](/docs/monitoring-your-api/intro-monitors/) to trigger alerts on Opsgenie whenever your monitor fails.
 Alerts automatically close after a successful run.